 I am a financial literacy advocate and a believer that we all need principles to guide our lives.
 The earlier in life children are exposed to Family Values and learn about money matters the more likely that knowledge will take hold.

-So I wrote a children’s picture book titled “Family Values with Ms. Money”, Principles to Live by.
+So I wrote a children’s picture book titled “Kindness Counts with Ms. Money”, Principles to Live by.

 Your Family Values